About the Museum

 At the center of Foundation Hall stands the Last Column, the final piece of World Trade Center steel to be removed from Ground Zero.
 As rescue and recovery workers cleared the site after 9/11, they covered the 36-foot steel column from top to bottom with inscriptions, mementos, and signatures.
 The Last Column was removed from the World Trade Center site on May 30, 2002, in a ceremony marking the official end of the recovery period.

 Remembering the Story of 9/11

 Exhibition spaces, conceived by lead designers Thinc Design in collaboration with Local Projects, provide visitors with an indelible encounter with the story of the attacks situated within the authentic site of the World Trade Center.
 The Museum’s core exhibitions are located inside the footprints of the North and South Towers.
 In Memoriam, the Museum’s memorial exhibition in the South Tower footprint, commemorates the victims of the attacks of September 11, 2001 and February 26, 1993.

 In the North Tower footprint, the Museum’s historical exhibition designed by Layman Design, September 11, 2001, revisits the events of that day and explores the attacks’ historical antecedents as well as their aftermath and lasting repercussions.
 Layman Design was brought on board in 2010 to advance and finalize design development of the historical exhibition.

 The Museum also has two galleries for rotating, temporary exhibitions.
 The South Tower Gallery in the South Tower footprint is dedicated to exhibitions of photography and artwork.
 The Special Exhibitions Gallery, in the North Tower footprint, explores topics of contemporary significance that speak to the ongoing ramifications of 9/11.
-This gallery is temporarily closed in adherence with federal, state, and city guidelines in response to the COVID-19 health crisis.
+This gallery is temporarily closed.